Family Volunteering -

 Please consult your GP or travel clinic for detailed medical advice.
 All volunteers should make sure their Tetanus, Polio and Hepatitis A and B are up to date.
 A rabies vaccination is recommended but not compulsory.

 Malaria – Victoria Falls is regarded as a high-risk malaria area, so please consult your GP for guidance.

 Please visit this UK government website for more details.

 Other projects you might be interested in

 Live in the heart of a family-run conservancy in Zimbabwe.
 Interact with rhinos and elephants, visit rural communities and learn from experienced guides.

 1 - 8 weeks

-A very hands-on programme in Namibia where families work on building projects in rural desert communities, plus track and monitor the rare desert-adapted elephant.
+A hands-on programme in Namibia where families work on building projects in desert communities plus track and monitor the rare desert-adapted elephant.